Yeicor/static-go-playground/README.md

 ## How does it work?

 This project builds the Go Compiler to WebAssembly and provides enough abstractions, fixes and hacks for it to be able to build executables (for any platform) from the web.
-It also runs the compiled code (if the target arch is js/wasm), with the same features available.
+The main added abstraction is a virtual file system implementation that works in memory (based on [virtualfs](https://www.npmjs.com/package/virtualfs)), which can also be used separately with a custom wasm_exec.js.
+The frontend also runs the compiled code (if the target arch is js/wasm), with the same features available.

 The result is a static website that can compile and run *most* Go code (see known limitations below) from the client's browser.